letoram/cat9/README.md

 job mode specifically, it either switches the window to a text or hex buffer.
 It is also possible to pop it out as a new window or tab.

+### Each

+    each (sequential OR merge) #job !! cmd $arg $dir

+This will slice data from #job and for each line in the output, parse the string after !! substituting arg for the line and and dir for the directory of #job, or if the line contains a path (/to/somewhere) the /to part.
+The later form is useful when combined with `stash`.
+By default each runs all commands in parallel.

 ### Contain

     contain new